sveltejs/svelte/site/content/docs/01-component-format.md

 ---

-Any top-level statement (i.e. not inside a block or a function) can be made reactive by prefixing it with the `$:` label.
+Any top-level statement (i.e. not inside a block or a function) can be made reactive by prefixing it with the `$:` [JS label syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label).
 Reactive statements run immediately before the component updates, whenever the values that they depend on have changed.

 ```html
 <script>